LazyAnTT/natours-dev-app/README.md

 This project was developed with out 3rd party component libraries.

 -Component driven design

 -BEM methodoligy

--Responsive design :
-  Fluid layouts: This project for the sport was create with custom Float grid system.
+-Responsive design :this project for the sport was developed with custom Float grid system.
-  Responsive units em, rem, %;
-  Flexibale images;
-  Media queries;

 ## launch